bhaptics/TactUnrealEngine4/Plugins/HapticsManager/Documentation/README.md

 * Other functions are provided to help give more freedom in developing different kinds of feedback effects.
 * For example, checks for whether a specified feedback effect is playing are provided as well as functions to cease the feedback effect.
 * These can be used to add effects such as interrupting feedback effects, or even to loop a certain feedback effect.
+* All the functions for the plugin can be found in the bHaptics category in blueprints, or in the HapticsManagerActor.h file in the plugin.

+## Testing
+* In the HapticsManager Blueprint, some functionality has been implemented to help test and experiment with the functions outlined above.
+* To test some basic functionality, run the game in Simulate mode and click on the HapticsManager blueprint actor in the game world.
+The functions and their variables can be found under the Default category or under the Blutilities category (for UE4.14/15) in the details panel.
+While simulate is running you can call the haptic feedback functions and provide variables to alter each call.
+* The blueprint allows you to navigate any feedback files loaded already by the manager, and to play and alter the feedback using the SubmitKey, SubmitKeyWithIntensityDuration and SubmitKeyWithTransform functions, altering their respective variables under the default category in the details panel.
+* You can also test out simple DotPoint and PathPoint patterns, by creating the points using the variables in the details panel, and setting the duration and device to play the feedback on, and then calling their respective functions to play the feedback.
+* Using these functions you can get a good idea of how the haptic feedback will feel, as well as to test new ideas, especially testing any changes to existing feedback files.

 ## Packaging
 * Before packaging ensure that the Feedback folder in the Contents/HapticsManager folder is also copied with the packaging.
 You can control this in the Project Settings -> Packaging (advanced options) -> Additional Non-Asset Directories To Copy.
+If you used a different directory
 * The plugin also uses a dll (bHapticUtility64.dll) to run the bHaptics Player if it is installed; however, this dll is not copied when packaging and must be done manually into the Plugins/HapticsManager/DLL directory.
 This functionality is optional and will not affect the haptic feedback.

 ## Samples